It doesn’t matter who you are or what flavors you like in a beer; I know for a fact that you’re paying attention to the ABV.

 ABV represents the amount of ethanol (alcohol) in a set amount of liquid.
 It more or less tells you what percentage of the drink is alcoholic.

-Not really, though.
-Guess what?
+But guess what?
 The label that tells you the ABV is probably wrong, and governing bodies around the world know it.

 Is ABV Measured Differently in Liquor, Wine, and Beer?